Research and reference books used in creating and continuing Growing Writers, as of April 2022

 Willingham, Daniel T. (2012).
 When Can You Trust the Experts?
 How to tell good science from bad in education.
 San Francisco, CA.: Jossey-Bass.

-Research readings during the creation of Growing Writers
+Research and other related articles during the creation of Growing Writers and ongoing

 Barshay, Jill (2019).
 “Scientific evidence on how to teach writing is slim.”
 The Hechinger Report, Nov.
 4, 2019. https://hechingerreport.org/scientific-evidence-on-how-to-teach-writing-is-slim/